A message from the series “Walking in the Rabbi\’s Footsteps.”

 6100 W Maple St, Wichita, KS//Sundays at 9:00 & 11:00am

-A message from the series “Unstoppable: The Gospel in Action.”
+A message from the series “Walking in the Rabbi\’s Footsteps.”

-A message from the series “Unstoppable: The Gospel in Action.”
+A message from the series “Walking in the Rabbi\’s Footsteps.”

-A message from the series “Unstoppable: The Gospel in Action.”
+A message from the series “Moses // The Journey of Faith.”

 Christmas Day and New Year’s Day both fall on a Sunday this year.
 On these days, we are combining our worship experiences into one combined service at 10:00am.
 We hope this allows members of our congregation to spend more time with their families on these special holidays while still offering the opportunity to gather and worship.
 These services will both be live-streamed.